 The Authority's deposit policy for custodial credit risk requires compliance with provisions of state law and that demand deposits be collateralized by at least 110% of the amount that is not federally insured.
-The Authority's investments in U.S. Treasury Securities at June 30, 2022 are registered securities held by the Authority or by its agent in the Authority's name.
-At June 30, 2022, none of the Authority's deposits, including money market accounts of \$94,672 were exposed to custodial credit risk.
+The Authority's investments in U.S. Treasury Securities at June 30, 2023 are registered securities held by the Authority or by its agent in the Authority's name.
+At June 30, 2023 and 2022 none of the Authority's deposits, including money market mutual funds of \$88,867 and \$94,672, respectively, were exposed to custodial credit risk.